BloggerBust/bbpyp/README.md

 ## Making commits

-Please read Chris Beams excellent [article on writing commit messages](https://chris.beams.io/posts/git-commit/) and do your best to follow his advice.
+Read Chris Beams excellent [article on writing commit messages](https://chris.beams.io/posts/git-commit/) and do your best to follow his advice.

+<a id="orga2dc1de"></a>

+## Test a packaged installation

+To test packaging and installation you will need to install the *dist* extra requirements declared in [setup.py](setup.py) `extras_require`

+    python setup.py sdist bdist_wheel
+    python -m twine check dist/*

-<a id="org344437c"></a>
+<a id="org5334aab"></a>

 ## Making a pull request

 If you feel that your changes would be appreciated upstream then it is time to create a pull request.
-Please [write unit tests](#org296fb67) and run all the tests again before making a pull request to defend against inadvertently braking something.
+Please [write unit tests](#org8e82216) and run all the tests again before making a pull request to defend against inadvertently braking something.

     python -m unittest discover